StScAllen/strangelands/README.md

 "# strangelands"
 A game written in golang.
+Played from windows console.